Strictly viewers have already predicted which couple will win this year’s competition

-Strictly viewers have already predicted which couple will lift the Glitterball Trophy in 2023
+Strictly Come Dancing viewers have already predicted which couple will lift the Glitterball Trophy in 2023

 Fans already have their eyes on one contestant in particular